23-25.10.2023

 • Info:

-The Mountain Innovation Fair will be hosted at Eurac Research by the United Nations Environment Programme (UNEP) and the United Nations University through the UNU-EHS Global Mountain Safeguard Research (GLOMOS) programme, with funding from the Austrian Development Cooperation (ADC).
+The First Mountain Innovation Fair was hosted at Eurac Research by the United Nations Environment Programme (UNEP) and the United Nations University through the UNU-EHS Global Mountain Safeguard Research (GLOMOS) programme, with funding from the Austrian Development Cooperation (ADC).

 Dealing with remoteness, a rugged environment, exposed to natural hazards and a fast-changing climate, mountain areas have always been challenged to keep dynamic in sustaining their livelihoods and surrounding environment.
 Continuously, unique solutions are being developed and implemented, proving that demanding living conditions can be turned into engines of innovation.
 But how about sharing and exchanging practical experiences to unleash the full potential of sustainable pathways?

-The Mountain Innovation Fair is planned to offer a buzzing, interactive and collaborative workspace to exchange on challenges and successes of innovative approaches, with lively discussions and practical demonstrations.
-Out-of-the box thinking, novel approaches and facilitating wider access to innovations are at the core of the Fair.
+The First Mountain Innovation Fair has been planned to offer a buzzing, interactive and collaborative workspace to exchange on challenges and successes of innovative approaches, with lively discussions and practical demonstrations.
+Out-of-the box thinking, novel approaches and facilitating wider access to innovations have been the core of the Fair.
 Meet your peers, learn about and co-create mountain innovations with a potential for replication in various regions and contexts.

 Timetable